deeprjs/deepr/README.md

 Query objects are evaluated in a recursive way, and for every key the related value can be either:

-- The boolean `true`
+- the boolean `true`
-- An object
+- an object
-- An array
+- an array

-Let's see how Deepr handles these three types of value.
+Let's see how Deepr handles these three types of values.

 #### Boolean `true`